Work graphs API – compute rasterizer learning sample

 Times are given in 10ns ticks.
 The tested GPU is a 7900 XTX.
 The tested Driver is 23.20.11.01.
 For better visibility, there’s a graph plotted with the log10(ratio) against a monolithic (plain GPU SIMD) implementation.

-If we’d compare against a complicated multi-pass ExecuteIndirect implementation, which is much less flexible in terms of memory consumption and eats a large amount of memory bandwidth, we come out on top by ~1.2x.
+If we’d compare against a complicated multi-pass ExecuteIndirect implementation, which is much less flexible in terms of memory consumption and eats a large amount of memory bandwidth, we still come out on top by ~1.2x.

 Recommendations